charmbracelet/bubbletea/README.md

 ## Feedback

-We'd love to hear your thoughts on this tutorial.
+We'd love to hear your thoughts on this project.
 Feel free to drop us a note!

 * [Twitter](https://twitter.com/charmcli)
 * [The Fediverse](https://mastodon.social/@charmcli)